SoupAddict is bit of a chocolate snob. It’s true. Especially when it comes to chocolate pies.

 Not everybody is willing to spring for Valrhona chocolate in these impossible economic times, but some recipes just scream out for the best chocolate you can afford.
 (And truth be told, Ghirardelli isn’t that bad.
 There’s a big difference between Valrhona and fairly inexpensive Ghirardelli, but there’s just as big of a difference between Ghirardelli and Hershey’s.
 And another truth be told, if you offered SoupAddict a Hershey’s chocolate chip cookie, she would eat it.
 And enjoy it.)

-But, whatever chocolate you deem to spend your hard earned dollars on, SoupAddict highly recommends that it goes in this pie.
-This achingly delicious Devil’s Creme Pie was created by a certain Ms. Gesine Bullock-Prado, who already earned SoupAddict’s esteem via her book, My Life from Scratch: A Sweet Journey of Starting Over, One Cake at a Time, but then sealed that esteem in stone when she partnered with King Arthur Flour.
+But, whatever chocolate you deem to spend your hard earned dollars on, SoupAddict highly recommends that it goes in this chocolate pie.
+This achingly delicious Devil’s Creme Pie was created by Ms. Gesine Bullock-Prado, who already earned SoupAddict’s esteem via her book, My Life from Scratch: A Sweet Journey of Starting Over, One Cake at a Time, but then sealed that esteem in stone when she partnered with King Arthur Flour.
 And anyone who is smart enough to partner with the lovely peeps at King Arthur Flour is, you know, well, smart.
 And Super-A-Okay in SoupAddict’s book.

 “What’s this?” you ask chocolate snob SoupAddict, “Are those Oreo cookies?”
 Yes, indeedy.
-SoupAddict is not a fan of crunchy cookies, but she would be totally blowing smoke — not to mention outright wrong — if she tried to claim that Oreos don’t make fabulous pie crusts.
+SoupAddict is not a fan of crunchy cookies, but she would be totally blowing smoke — not to mention outright wrong — if she tried to claim that Oreos don’t make fabulous chocolate pie crusts.
 Because they do.
 Yes, indeedy-o.

-Since the crust of this pie has only two ingredients — Oreos and butter — SoupAddict used the best butter she could find, which happened to be Plugrá.
+Since the crust of this chocolate pie has only two ingredients — Oreos and butter — SoupAddict used the best butter she could find, which happened to be Plugrá.
 Despite the little thingy over the “a,” Plugrá is an American butter made in the European style (basically, it has a higher content of butterfat than other brands, like Land O’ Lakes.
 Butterfat = creamy goodness).
 Other really amazing butters often found in grocery stores include Vermont Creamery, Kerrygold and Lurpak.

-SoupAddict actually cut this recipe more or less in half, and is preparing a pie for two in her 6″ springform pan.
-The Oreo-butter crust is so good that SoupAddict kept “accidentally” dropping nickel-sized bits of it on the cutting board and saying “Oops, silly me!” and munching on the crumbs.
+SoupAddict actually cut this recipe more or less in half, and is preparing this chocolate pie for two in her 6″ springform pan.
+The Oreo-butter crust is so good that SoupAddict kept “accidentally” dropping nickel-sized bits of it on the cutting board and saying “Oops, silly me!” and munching on the chocolate pie crumbs.
 (Which was kind of weird, because she was alone at the time and therefore did not really need to go through the elaborate hoopla of “accidentally” spilling crumbs and pretending to be sorry about it.
 Because she so wasn’t.)

-SoupAddict must say that, next to actually eating the pie, this was the best part of the process: making the creamy chocolate filling.
+SoupAddict must say that, next to actually eating the chocolate pie, this was the best part of the process: making the creamy chocolate filling.
 Even though it sort of resembles chocolate soup, this stuff is good enough to eat right out the bowl with a spoon.
 Not that she did that.
 No, sir.

 To ensure a smooth result, filter the chocolate filling through a sieve.
 This removes clumpy gelatin, unmelted chocolate and stray fruit flies.